-You’ll make a critical difference helping restore a conservation area to natural habitat, or helping to re-introduce endangered native species, or doing citizen science measuring restoration or re-introduction progress.
+You make a critical difference by helping to restore a conservation area to its natural habitat, or by helping to re-introduce endangered native species, or by participating in citizen science to measure restoration or re-introduction progress.

 What will I get out of the workday?

-While you’re helping make a critical difference, you’ll see a great variety of nearby conservation areas, many of which aren’t well known or are restricted to the public.
-You’ll also meet and work with like-minded people from your community, as well as biologists and conservationists from many organizations.
+While you help to make a critical difference, you get to see a variety of nearby conservation areas, many of which are not well known or are restricted to the public.
+You also meet and work with like-minded people from your community, as well as biologists and conservationists from many organizations.

-You’ll have the opportunity to do a variety of interesting needs, like planting native plants, removing invasives, citizen science/species surveys, and restoring old ranch lands to native habitat.
+You also get the opportunity to do a variety of interesting activities, like planting native plants, removing invasive plants, citizen science/species surveys, and restoring old ranch lands to native habitat.

 A workday is generally 3-4 hours long.
-We usually meet at 8 to 8:30 AM, and are finished by noon.
+We usually meet at 8 or 8:30 AM and are finished by noon.

 Can I come late or leave early?

 Of course!
-We ask that you please let us know in advance so we’ll be able to coordinate properly with you.
+We ask that you please let us know in advance so we are able to coordinate with you.

 Absolutely!
-If you have someone that would like to come along for the day please bring them!
+If you have someone that you would like to come along for the day, please bring them!
 Children under 16 must be accompanied by their parent or guardian, and are also very welcome.

 How hard are the workdays?

-You’ll help at your own pace and comfort level – we’re grateful that you’re participating!
-Every work day also has less-physically demanding but much needed jobs; like managing tools, workday paperwork, drinking water, etc. We take at least one break during the event, and of course everyone takes breaks as they need.
+You help at your own pace and comfort level – we are grateful for your participation!
+Each workday has less-physically demanding, but much needed jobs; like managing tools, workday paperwork, drinking water, etc. We take at least one break during the event, and of course everyone takes breaks as they need.

 What will I learn?

-You’ll learn something new and worthwhile to you on every workday: it might be seeing a nearby conservation area that you didn’t know existed, or what the two unique habitats in our area -- Ancient Scrub and Sandhill Pine – look like.
+You learn something new and worthwhile each workday: it might be seeing a nearby conservation area that you didn’t know existed, or what the two unique habitats in our area look like -- Ancient Scrub and Sandhill Pine.
 It might be how to work as a team in removing an old unneeded barbed wire fence, or how two people working together can easily plant a pine seedling every minute.

-You’ll learn about the Lake Wales Ridge Ecosystem, and what makes it so special.
-You’ll learn how to support and help re-introduce rare and endangered species, like Scrub Jays, Red-cockaded Woodpeckers, Scrub Lupine, and many others.
-You’ll learn how native plants are very rugged and can survive extremes of drought, rain, and temperatures.
-You’ll learn how agencies, organizations, and individuals work together on the Lake Wales Ridge.
+You learn about the Lake Wales Ridge ecosystem, and what makes it so special.
+You learn how to support and help re-introduce rare and endangered species, like Scrub-Jays, Red-cockaded Woodpeckers, Scrub Lupine, and many others.
+You learn how native plants are very rugged and can survive extremes of drought, rain, and temperatures.
+You learn how agencies, organizations, and individuals work together on the Lake Wales Ridge.

-And finally, you’ll learn that one person – you – has the ability to make a critical difference towards conservation of our valuable resources, right here where we live.
+And finally, you learn that one person – you – has the ability to make a critical difference towards the conservation of our valuable resources, right where we live.